nyu-devops/lab-starter/README.md

 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-This is first lab to ensure that your development environment is working correctly
+This first lab is to ensure that your development environment is working correctly.
+You should only need to install this software once to be ready for all of the labs in this course.

 ## Prerequisite Software Installation